umamanipraharshitha/autonomous-rl-system-optimizer/README.md

 ##  License

-Released under the **MIT License** — free to use, modify, and extend.
+Released under the Apache License 2.0 — free to use, modify, and distribute with proper attribution and notice preservation.